DimitryQm/shmtypes/docs/api_offset_ptr.md

 `T` is the pointed-to type.
 The library does not make arbitrary `T` safe for shared memory; `T` should be chosen according to the project’s shared-memory safety rules.
 In most production designs, `T` is standard-layout and trivially copyable, and it does not contain raw pointers, references, vtables, or allocator-owning standard library types.

 `Anchor` defines the coordinate system in which the stored displacement is interpreted.
 The anchor is the semantic lever that determines when relocation is guaranteed to work and when it is not.
-The two canonical anchors are `self_anchor` and `segment_anchor<Tag>`.
+The canonical anchors are `self_anchor` and `segment_anchor<Tag>`.
+The library may also provide specialized anchors whose copy and relocation behavior differs; treat those as separate pointer species and do not assume that a type named `offset_ptr` necessarily has ordinary pointer-like copy semantics unless the specialization specifies it.

 `OffsetT` is the stored integer type that encodes the displacement.
 This choice is a storage and performance trade.
 A 32-bit offset is typically preferable when the segment is smaller than 4 GiB because it shrinks node size and improves cache density.
 A 64-bit offset removes practical size limits at the cost of larger nodes and higher memory bandwidth usage.
 Signed offsets permit backward references; unsigned offsets constrain references to be forward from the chosen base.
 The library treats `OffsetT` as the representation type, and if you persist blobs long-term you should freeze this choice as part of your on-disk or on-wire schema.